cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 * FIN: End connection.
 * RST: Error.

-TCP’s “three way handshake” opens a connection by establishing a random sequence number.
+TCP's "three way handshake" opens a connection by establishing a random sequence number.

 * Client sends SYN with an initial sequence number (ISN).
-* Server sends a SYN/ACK — its own ISN as well as the client ISN + 1.
+* Server sends a SYN/ACK - its own ISN as well as the client ISN + 1.
 * The client sends an ACK of the server ISN + 1.

-(Unfortunately, it’s still a little unclear to me how to think about the progression of sequence and acknowledgement numbers over the course of an entire connection.
-I did a little more searching around, but the other examples I’ve found are even more abbreviated and/or obtuse.)
+(Unfortunately, it's still a little unclear to me how to think about the progression of sequence and acknowledgement numbers over the course of an entire connection.
+I did a little more searching around, but the other examples I've found are even more abbreviated and/or obtuse.)

-Closing the connection uses a “four way handshake”:
+Closing the connection uses a "four way handshake":

 * Client FIN
 * Server ACK